 Handling consent when creating a new user profile

-Users can review or revoke already given consent by logging in to WSO2 IS end user dashboard (self-care portal).
+Users can review or revoke existing consent by logging in to WSO2 IS end user dashboard (self-care portal).

 Personal data processing applications can check for consent for each user through the consent REST API before carrying out any data processing activities.